arturcarvalho/cr_srs/README.md

 I'm just using this to generate ids.
 Still no idea how I could auto insert an id on the cards I'm generating.
 I'd need some kind of weird trigger onFileCreate or something.
 Looks like too much work for what is needed. http://www.shortguid.com/#/guid/uid-64

 ## Decisions

+- Using the convention to use lower case file names for the componentsto fit with gatsby conventions.
 - Going to move everything to CSS modules.
 Starting with the card components.
 - Not doing tests yet, the idea is still not consolidated.
 - Having the cards independent seems like a bad idea, so I'm making them dependent on articles.
 That way there's no need to manage IDs or learn more links.
 Every card has an article associated with it.
 Even if it's a stub.

 ## Structure

 - article 1.md is stored inside folder articles/1.
 - the 1-n.md files inside the articles/1 folder are the cards associated with article 1.md.

 ## Credits